-The ROI Of Leadership Development
+The ROI of Leadership Development

 Training leaders is important for your business to remain productive and innovative, but how effective is leadership training for impacting the bottom line?
-Ezra discusses how to judge the return on investment you get for developing your leadership teams.
+EZRA discusses how to judge the return on investment you get for developing your leadership teams.

 The answer lies in the return on investment of leadership development.